rob-johnston/project-testing/README.md

 ## Getting Started

-Clone this repo, cd into it and run the start script with (may need `sudo` depending on your set up)
+You'll need docker-compose on your machine for this to run.
+Clone this repo, cd into it and run the start script with (may need to run the script as `sudo` depending on your set up)

 ```./doCoolStuff```